Evorsiooo/commerce-website/docs/PHASE1_SETUP.md

 ## 2. Configure Auth0 (Roblox Bridge)

 1. Create an Auth0 tenant dedicated to Roblox OAuth.
-2. Register a **Regular Web Application** with the same callback URL used above.
+2. Register a **Regular Web Application** and add `http://localhost:3000/api/auth/auth0/callback` plus your Vercel domain followed by `/api/auth/auth0/callback` to the allowed callback URLs.
 3. Under **Connections → Social**, enable both Roblox and Discord.
 Use stable connection names (for example, `roblox` and `discord`) to reference in environment variables.
-4. In **Actions → Flows → Login**, add a post-login action that (a) stores the Roblox username/ID and Discord metadata, and (b) fabricates a deterministic email (e.g., `roblox_<id>@oauth.local`) so Supabase will accept the sign-in without exposing real addresses.
-Be sure the action adds an `email` claim because the application requests the `email` scope.
+4. In **Actions → Flows → Login**, add a post-login action that maps Roblox and Discord profile data into custom ID token claims (for example `https://commerce.portal/roblox_username`).
+The application verifies Auth0 tokens directly, so no fabricated email address is required.
-5. Add `http://localhost:3000/auth/callback` to the Allowed Callback URLs for local development.

 ## 3. Discord Application Checklist

-1. Create a Discord application and OAuth redirect URI `http://localhost:3000/auth/callback` plus your Vercel domain.
+1. Create a Discord application and set the OAuth redirect URI to your Auth0 tenant callback URL (usually `https://<tenant>.auth0.com/login/callback`) and your production tenant URL.
 2. Enable scopes `identify` and `email`.
 (The application also requests `guilds`; ensure it’s allowed.)
 3. Copy the client ID/secret into Auth0’s Discord social connection configuration.
 4. If you plan to send webhook notifications, create the channel webhook URL now and paste it into `.env` later.